xendit/xendit-components-web/README.md

 Call this from the click event of your submit button.

 Submission is only available when the session is active, a channel is active, any required information is collected, and another submission is not in progress.
-Use the `ready` and `not-ready` events to know when submission is available.
+Use the `submission-ready` and `submission-not-ready` events to know when submission is available.

 This calls the [create payment request](https://docs.xendit.co/apidocs/create-payment-request) or [create payment token](https://docs.xendit.co/apidocs/create-payment-token) endpoint depending on the session type.
 You